 Raising the Bar

 Stop and consider your assumptions about merit.
-Most of what comes to mind is likely circumstances or opportunities that are outside of our control, such as gender, race, ethnicity, orientation, or socioeconomic status.
+Most of what comes to mind are likely circumstances or opportunities outside of our control, such as gender, race, ethnicity, orientation, or socioeconomic status.
 Sifting through our assumptions is important to help us figure out which of the factors we call merit are out of an individual’s control and which are a result of hard work and achievement.

-Isn’t it possible that some of our hiring decisions are based on nothing more than a perception of merit, or unconscious bias?
+Isn’t it possible that some of our hiring decisions rely on nothing more than a perception of merit or unconscious bias?
 These unconscious biases have perpetuated themselves as the status quo and have long hindered those from underrepresented groups.

-Changing the way we think about merit and checking our assumptions will allow us to engage diverse and even unconventional talent.
-If homogeneous talent has been the standard and has influenced the way we view merit and the way we recruit, the bar was low to begin with.
+Changing how we think about merit and checking our assumptions will allow us to engage diverse and even unconventional talent.
+If homogeneous talent has been the standard and has influenced the way we view merit and the way we recruit, the bar was low, to begin with.
 Following the status quo is easy.
 Hiring with diversity and equity raises the bar.